 If the fuel leak is not eliminated by tightening the bolts, check the condition of the sealing gaskets 5 and washers 3.
 If damaged, replace them.

-In case of interruptions in the fuel supply to the high-pressure fuel pump, check the operation of valve-nozzle 6 (Fig. 4).
+In case of interruptions in the fuel supply to the high-pressure fuel pump, check the operation of the jet valve 6 (Fig. 4).

 The jet valve transfers fuel and accumulated air from cavity "A" in the filter housing into cavity "B", connected by fuel pipes to the main fuel tank.

-If the fuel pressure at the beginning of the flow does not correspond to the above, adjust it by changing the thickness of the washer package 2.
+If the fuel pressure at the beginning of the flow does not correspond to the above, adjust it by changing the thickness of the washer pack 2.

-As the thickness of the washer pack increases, the pressure at which fuel begins to flow will increase.
+Increasing the thickness of the washer pack will increase the pressure at which fuel begins to flow.

 Injectors (Fig. 5) are installed hermetically in special sockets of the cylinder heads and are attached to them with brackets and nuts.

-During the operation of the vehicle, periodically remove the injectors for testing and adjustment under bench conditions.
+During the operation of the vehicle, periodically remove the injectors for inspection and adjustment under bench conditions.

 To remove the injectors from the engine, unscrew the nuts and remove the brackets securing the fuel pipes.